When to Get a Flu Shot This Year: What Experts Recommend

 Updated COVID Vaccines and Flu Shots - Can You Get Them Together?

 Yes!
-Both vaccinations are generally recommended, and can be given together.
+You can get a flu and COVID vaccines at the same time as long as you are eligible for both vaccinations.
 Dr. Starmer says, “It’s safe and effective to receive the COVID-19 and flu vaccines at the same time.
 Health authorities often recommend getting both vaccines to protect against these respiratory illnesses.
 However, it's crucial to check with your healthcare provider for the most current advice and any potential updates or changes to vaccination schedules.”

 So go ahead and schedule to get your flu and updated COVID-19 vaccines together if you're due to receive them to protect you and your family this season.